JCofman/Changelog/README.md

 ## Release Notes

+### 0.0.4

+- Should fix issue #4 it now determines whether the latest release has some valid content to show.

+- Escape hatch for issue #1 to avoid unnecessary fetching in files other then `package.json`

 ### 0.0.3

-Tries to fetch GitHub releases if no changelog was found.
+- Tries to fetch GitHub releases if no changelog was found.

 ### 0.0.2

-Publish with new icon
+- Publish with new icon

 ### 0.0.1

-Initial release of changelog extension
+- Initial release of changelog extension

 ---